Last Updated on

 On your ‘Confirmation’ page, click ‘Email Confirmation’.
 You’ll be redirected to a ‘Thank You’ page where you will see an option to create a family or group application.

 Applicable information from your application will automatically be imported when you create a new application.
-It must be noted that even though it will be a family or group application, you’ll still need to create individual application for each family member or individual.
+It must be noted that even though it will be a family or group application, you’ll still need to create an individual application for each family member or individual.

 Read our other travel visa guides: